EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 * ALL VSERVER - The NetScaler appliance responds to any ARP request for the VIP address if all of the associated virtual servers are in UP state.

 <b>stateflag</b>

+<b>ownerDownResponse</b>
+in cluster system, if the owner node is down, whether should it respond to icmp/arp

 <b>cfgflags</b>
 This contains the flags for IP in DB